choucurtis987/cell_segmentation_project/README.md

 ## Abstract
 The [project](/cell_segmentation.ipynb) follows the traditional machine learning process of training and testing.
 The goals of the project are to achieve semantic segmentation of the nuclei / cell images and use [CCA](#technical-background) on the segmented image to count the cells in the image.
-- The figure below is displaying the input and ground truth images are an example of the X train and Y train used to train the FCN model for semantic segmentation.
+- The figure below is displaying an example of the X train (input) and Y train (ground truth) used to train the FCN model for semantic segmentation.
 <img src="/imgs/xtrain_ytrain.png" width=500/>

-- The figure below is a graph of some model metrics after training.
+- This figure below is a graph of some model metrics after training.
 Accuracy refers to the pixel accuracy of the semantic segmentation.
 <img src="/imgs/model_metrics.png" width=400/>

 After training, we are able to used the trained FCN model for predictions.
 The figure below displays model predictions of some training data to compare to the ground truth data.